IRS Forms

 Part II, Declaration Of Officer And Payment Choices

 In Part II, a corporate officer signs under penalties of perjury.
 You confirm the return is true, correct, and complete, and that the Part I number matches the e-filed return.
-You also choose how the IRS handles any refund or payment.
+You also choose how the IRS handles any refund or payment by checking all applicable boxes in Part II, not just one (for example, a corporation receiving a refund and separately authorizing an EFT for a balance due can mark more than one box).

 • Box B, no direct deposit or no refund.